 A. General Information

-Decomposition (Not for Dublication)

-A0 Respondent Information (Not for Publication) lau: v

-Name: Shinae Yoon
+Α0 Respondent Information (Not for Publication) Name: Shinae Yoon

 Title: Director of Strategic Analysis and Reporting

 Office: Office of Strategic Analysis and Reporting

-Mailing Address: 7400 University Hills Blvd.
+Mailing Address: 74001 University Hills Blvd.

-City/State/Zip/Country: Dallas, TX 75241-4600
+City/State/Zip/Country: Dallas, TX 75211-4600

 Phone: 972-338-1343

 Fax:

-E-mail Address: SAR@untdallas.edu
+E-mail Address: Shinae.yoon@untdallas.edu

-Yes

-reference on your institution's Web site?
-No
+Are your responses to the CDS posted for reference on your institution's Web site?
+Yes No

-If yes, please provide the URL of the corresponding Web page:
+If yes, please provide the URL of the correspondi ng Web page:

-https://www.untdalla s.edu/sar/data-and-reports/
+s.edu/sar/data-and-reports/

-A0A We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic

-convention, cannot provide data for the cohort red quested, whose methodology is unclear, or about which

-you have questions or comments in general.
-This

-publishers further refine CDS items. information will not be published but will help the

-publishers further refine CD3 items.
+A0A We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
+This information will not be published but will help the publishers further refine CDS items.

-A 1 Address Information
+A1 Address Information

-Name of College/University: The University of North Texas at Dallas
+Λ' Name of College/University: The University of North Texas at Dallas

 Mailing Address: 7300 University Hills Blvd

 City/State/Zip/Country: Dallas, TX 75241-4600

-Street Address (if different): Dallas, 17, 73241-4000
+Street Address (if different): ,

-City/State/Zip/Country: 070 700 0040
+City/State/Zip/Country:

 Main Phone Number: 972-780-3642

 WWW Home Page Address: www.untdallas.edu

 Admissions Phone Number: 972-780-3642

 Admissions Toll-Free Phone Number:

 Admissions Office Mailing Address: 7300 University Hills Blvd

 City/State/Zip/Country: Dallas, TX 75241-4600

-Admissions Fax Number:

-Admissions E-mail Address: If there is a separate URL for your school's online application, please specify: If you have a mailing address other than the above to which applications should be sent, please provide:
+Admissions E-mail Address: admissions@untdallas.edu

+If there is a separate URL for your school's online

-if you have a mailing address other than the above ve to which applications should be sent, please provide:
+If you have a mailing address other than the above re to which applications should be sent, please provide:

-A2 Source of institutional control (Check only one):
+A2 Source of institutional control (Check only one)):

-Χ Public
+Public

-Private (nonprofit)
+X Private (nonprofit)

 Proprietary

-' '
+i rophotary

 А3 Classify your undergraduate institution:

-, , , , , , , , , , , , , , , , , , ,

-Χ Coeducational college
+Х Coeducational college

 Men's college

 Women's college

-I vomens college

-A codomic vecas colorados.

 A4 Academic year calendar:

-la .

-Χ Semester If your academic year has changed because of the
+Х Semester If your academic year has changed because of the

+Quarter

-Quarter COVID-19 pandemic, please indicate as other below.
+Trimester COVID-19 pandemic, please indicate as other below.

-Trimester

 4-1-4

 Continuous

 Differs by program (describe):

-Johnson by program (describe).
+Tomora by program (describe).

 Other (describe):

-Journal (dodoribo).

 A5 Degrees offered by your institution:

+Certificate

+Х Certificate